eclipse-theia/theia/generator-theia/README.md

 In the example root directory:
 - `yo theia:browser` to generate the browser app
 - `yo theia:electron` to generate the electron app
+- `yo theia:extension` to generate the the stub for an extension package

 Overwrite all existing files if any.